Windows Setup

-Windows Setup is an installer that prepares a hard disk drive for a Microsoft Windows operating system installation by executing two processes: a) initializing the drive and b) copying system files to that drive in order for the operating system to be run locally (see Volume).
+Windows Setup is an installer that prepares a computer for a Microsoft Windows installation by allowing the user to pick installation settings (modifying partitions if necessary) and copying the files to the drive.

 The early versions of Windows required an existing compatible version of DOS operating system in order to be installed.
-The Windows NT family, from 3.1 through 6.0 featured text-based installation that prompted users to a GUI wizard in the final steps.
+The Windows NT family, from 3.1 through 5.0 featured text-based installation that prompted users to a GUI wizard in the final steps.
 The 9x family installer was similar to NT despite it being MS-DOS-based.
 Additionally, it did not need preinstalled DOS as a requirement.
-With the release of Windows NT 6.0 (Vista), Microsoft introduced a fully graphical setup environment and UEFI support (partial in Windows Vista and 7, full UEFI support on Windows 8 onwards).
+With the release of Windows NT 6.0 (which Windows Vista and Windows Server 2008 are based on), Microsoft introduced a fully graphical setup environment and UEFI support (partial in Windows Vista and 7, full UEFI support on Windows 8 onwards).
+The new graphical setup environment is based on Windows Preinstallation Environment.

 Windows 1.x and Windows 2.x

-The installation of Windows 1.x, Windows 2.0, Windows 2.1x requires that a compatible version of MS-DOS is installed.
+The installation of Windows 1.0, Windows 2.0, Windows 2.1 requires that a compatible version of MS-DOS is installed.
 The user must specify any hardware such as mice or printers during installation.
 After the installation, Windows was to be started either manually by typing "WIN.COM" at the command prompt, or configured for automatic startup by adding WIN.COM to the end of AUTOEXEC.BAT.

 Windows 3.x

-The installation of Windows 3.0, Windows 3.1x and Windows 3.2 requires that a compatible DOS operating system is already installed.
+The installation of Windows 3.0, Windows 3.1 and Windows 3.2 requires that a compatible DOS operating system is already installed.
 The installer attempts to detect network cards, mice, and other hardware on its own but will rely on the user to specify hardware if it cannot find them.
 After the installation, Windows was to be started either manually by typing "WIN.COM" at the command prompt, or configured for automatic startup by adding WIN.COM to the end of AUTOEXEC.BAT.

 Windows 9x

-Windows 95-98 and Windows Me do not require MS-DOS.
-The first phase of setup prepares the hard disk partition for use by Windows by formatting it to a compatible file system, then runs scandisk, and, if the hard disk appears to be ready for installation in terms of free space and disk integrity, then it will copy files to the selected installation folder (typically C:\WINDOWS).
-The first phase of setup resembles the interface of Windows 3.x.
-Once this phase is finished, the computer reboots and setup resumes from the hard disk, but still requires the installation media to continue copying files and drivers.
-At this point the user will be asked to provide a product key.
+Windows 95, 98, and Me utilize a similar setup process, which does not require MS-DOS to be already installed.
+The setup application can be launched from a DOS environment (typically a DOS boot disk, also containing utilities such as fdisk to conduct disk partitioning), or from an existing Windows installation for in-place upgrades.
+If launched from DOS, a stub application first bootstraps a minimal environment based upon Windows 3.1, which is then used to launch a graphical wizard to begin the first phase of the installation process.
+In any case, after initial configuration and the copying of files to the selected installation folder, the computer then reboots into the installed OS to conduct the second phase, including hardware detection, driver installation, and post-install housekeeping before installation is complete.

 Windows NT

-Before Windows Vista
+Before Windows Vista/Windows Server 2008

 The setup process introduced with Windows NT 3.1 remained in effect until the release of Windows Vista.
 The general process is: